 Google just announced that it is acquiring Motorola Mobility (reportedly for $12.5 billion).
 This could be really good news for the end-to-end user experience in the Android platform.
 Google is also committing to keep the Android platform open.
-To quote the blog post :
+To quote the blog post : > This acquisition will not change our commitment to run Android as an open platform.
+Motorola will remain a licensee of Android and Android will remain open.
+We will run Motorola as a separate business. > >

 I see this as Google taking a cautious step in the right direction in the whole debate on “Open” vs “Integrated”.
 It’d be great if Google can find the perfect balance, but if it can’t, I’d much rather it move towards Integrated rather than staying open.The mobile (and tablet) industry is converging on a single playbook for succeeding in the post-PC era.
 It involves hardware and software from the same vendor, providing a rich user experience.
 This is the third of the marriages of hardware + software vendor, following RIM’s purchase of QNX, HP’s purchase of Palm for WebOS.